Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Hyperparameters

 \section{Hyperparameters}

 The following outlines the hyperparameter search spaces for the models presented in Section \ref{sec:experiments}.
 The hyperparameter choices for each dataset are available in the code repository. \begin{itemize} \item Decision Tree: min\_samples\_split (2--50), max\_depth (2--50), min\_samples\_leaf (1--50). \item Random Forest: n\_estimators (50--500), min\_samples\_split (2--50), max\_depth (2--50), min\_samples\_leaf (1--50). \item XGBoost: max\_depth (5--20), n\_estimators (10--500), learning\_rate ($10^{-3}$--$2\cdot 10^{-1}$). \item Neural Network: number of hidden layers (1--3), number of units per layer (4--128), learning rate ($10^{-4}$--$10^{-1}$).
 Batch size fixed at 256, and ReLU activations. \item DLN: number of hidden layers (1--10), number of units per layer (16--512), grad\_factor ($1.$--$2.$), learning rate ($10^{-3}$--$10^{-1}$), $\tau$ (1--100).
 Batch size fixed at 128. \item MLLP/CRS: number of hidden layers (1,3), number of units per layer (16--256), weight decay ($10^{-8}$--$10^{-2}$), learning rate ($10^{-4}$--$10^{-1}$), random binarization rate (0--0.99).
-Batch size (128) and learning rate scheduler were set to the default value. \item Ours: learning rate ($0.01$--$0.2$), Gumbel noise scale $\beta$ ($0.4$--$1.2$), temperature ($0.4$--$1.2$), and temperature rescaling factor applied every $10$ epochs ($0.9925$--$1$).
-Like NN and MLLP/CRS, we also optimized the architecture, allowing the TPE algorithm to select the layer type (any--clause vs fixed--size--clauses), the number of hidden layers ($1$--$2$), layer sizes ($16$--$256$), and whether the output layer is conjunctive or disjunctive (with the other layers alternating).
-In case of fixed--size--clauses layer type, also the hyperparameter $k$ ($2$--$8$) was tuned for each layer. \end{itemize}
+Batch size (128) and learning rate scheduler were set to the default value. \item LoH: learning rate ($0.01$--$0.2$), Gumbel noise scale $\beta$ ($0.4$--$1.2$), temperature ($0.4$--$1.2$), and temperature rescaling factor applied every $10$ epochs ($0.9925$--$1$).
+Like NN and MLLP/CRS, we also optimized the architecture, allowing the TPE algorithm to select the layer type (any-clause vs fixed-size-clauses), the number of hidden layers ($1$--$2$), layer sizes ($16$--$256$), and whether the output layer is conjunctive or disjunctive (with the other layers alternating).
+In case of fixed-size-clauses layer type, also the hyperparameter $k$ ($2$--$8$) was tuned for each layer. \end{itemize}